ingo/ingo.github.io/_recipes/roast_beef_au_jus.md

 ---
-title: Roast Beef Au Jus
+author: Culinary Institute of America's The New Professional Chef
 category: Entrees
 description: A well-cooked roast beef with a dark flavorful "jus" perfect for a French Dip sandwich.
 This method is fairly foolproof, and yields a good roast with a large pink center.
-image: img_1488.jpg
+image: roast_beef_au_jus.jpg
 size: 3-4 lbs servings
 time: 3 hours
-author: Culinary Institute of America's The New Professional Chef
+title: Roast Beef Au Jus
 ---
 ### Ingredients

 * `1` 4-5 beef roast, top sirloin preferred